 - It is dangerous to shift out of PARK or NEUTRAL if the engine speed is higher than idle speed.
 If your foot is not firmly pressing the brake pedal, the vehicle could accelerate quickly forward or in reverse.
 You could lose control of the vehicle and hit someone or something.
 Only shift into gear when the engine is idling normally and your foot is firmly pressing the brake pedal. - Unintended movement of a vehicle could injure those in or near the vehicle.
 As with all vehicles, you should never exit a vehicle while the engine is running.
-Before exiting a vehicle, always shift an automatic transmission into PARK, or a manual transmission into FIRST gear or REVERSE, turn the engine OFF, apply the parking brake, and remove the ignition key.
-When the ignition is in the
+When the ignition is in the LOCK/OFF (key removal) position, the transmission is locked in PARK, securing the vehicle against unwanted movement.

-- LOCK/OFF (key removal) position, an automatic transmission is locked in PARK, securing the vehicle against unwanted movement. - When leaving the vehicle, always remove the key fob from the ignition and lock your vehicle.
+- Before exiting a vehicle, always apply the parking brake, shift the automatic transmission into PARK or the manual transmission into REVERSE, turn the vehicle OFF, remove the key fob from the ignition and lock your vehicle.
+If equipped with Keyless Enter-N-Go, always make sure the keyless ignition node is in "OFF" mode, remove the Key Fob from the vehicle and lock the vehicle. - When leaving the vehicle, always remove the key fob from the ignition and lock your vehicle.
 If equipped with Keyless Enter-N-Go, always make sure the keyless ignition node is in "OFF" mode, remove the Key Fob from the vehicle and lock the vehicle. - Never use the PARK position as a substitute for the parking brake.
-Always apply the parking brake fully when parked to guard against vehicle movement and possible injury or damage. - Your vehicle could move and injure you and others if it is not in PARK.
-Check by trying to move the transmission gear selector out of PARK with the brake pedal released.
-Make sure the transmission is in PARK before leaving the vehicle.
+Always apply the parking brake fully when parked to guard against vehicle movement and possible injury or damage.

 - Never leave children alone in a vehicle, or with access to an unlocked vehicle.
 Allowing children to be in a vehicle unattended is dangerous for a number of reasons.
 A child or others could be seriously or fatally injured.
-Children should be warned not to touch the parking brake, brake pedal or the gear selector. - Do not leave the key fob in or near the vehicle (or in a location accessible to children), and do not leave the ignition of a vehicle equipped with Keyless Enter-N-Go in the ACC or ON/RUN mode.
+Children should be warned not to touch the parking brake, brake pedal or the transmission gear selector. - Do not leave the Key Fob in or near the vehicle (or in a location accessible to children), and do not leave the ignition (in a vehicle equipped with Keyless Enter-N-Go) in the ACC or ON/RUN position.
 A child could operate power windows, other controls, or move the vehicle.